Are Permits Required to Build My Shed, Studio or Backyard Office? Sadly, in some instances, YES!

 Zoning, Regulations and Bylaws (size, height, setbacks and right-a-ways

 Most municipalities do not require a building permit for a shed that is under 10 square metres (107.5 sq. feet) providing it is only being used for storage.
 However, even though this shed does not require a building permit, its construction must follow all zoning and bylaw regulations such as: maximum size, property line setbacks, roof height, fire separation, and setbacks from any dwellings, (homes, laneways and coach houses).

 Also, a shed may not be permitted because the property does not have enough FSR (floor space ratio), or un-permeable ground available in the ratio.
 Prior to construction, our designer can check all of these regulations to confirm whether or not your shed is allowed to be built.

 Unfortunately, like many properties, yours may contain a sewage, drainage gas, electrical, or communications right of way that stretches across your backyard or possibly down a side yard.
 Most cities will discourage or prohibit you from building on a right of way, as the city may need to have access in the future to dig up any of these lines should they require maintenance or repair.
-All though it is very rare that a city will excavate a right of way in your backyard because the excavation will not only upset your potential shed, it will also destroy existing fences, trees and landscaping, it is still something to factor in.
+It is very rare that a city will excavate a right of way in your backyard because the excavation will not only upset your potential shed, it will also destroy existing fences, trees and landscaping.
+However, it is still something to be aware of.